 1.1 Deep learning and image analysis

-During the last decade, deep learning has become one of the dominating fields of machine learning where various architectures of deep neural networks are able to learn to efficiently identify patterns and structures in various types of data (LeCun et al., 2015).
-Within the field of computer vision, deep Convolutional Neural Networks (CNN) have been widespread ever since Krizhevsky et al. (2012) won the annual ImageNet Large Scale Visual Recognition Challenge (ILSVRC) competition (Russakovsky et al., 2014).
+During the last decade, deep learning has become one of the dominant fields in machine learning where various architectures of deep neural networks are trained and used to efficiently identify patterns and structures in various types of data (LeCun et al., 2015).
+Within the field of computer vision, deep Convolutional Neural Networks (CNNs) have been commonly used ever since Krizhevsky et al. (2012) won the annual ImageNet Large Scale Visual Recognition Challenge (ILSVRC) competition (Russakovsky et al., 2014).
 ILSVRC remains the most important benchmark for image classification with 1.4 million images in the ImageNet training set, and state-of-the-art CNNs are therefore often targeted to this data set.
-Many of these CNNs are publicly available including their trained network weights.
-It is therefore often useful to use transfer learning with these pre-trained weights as a starting point.
-This is especially true for tasks where relatively little training data is available.
+Many of these CNNs (and their trained network weights) are publicly available, and are often used as the starting point for new CNNs, a process which is known as ‘transfer learning’.
+Using pre-trained networks in this manner, can be particular effective when little training data is available.
 For many fish species, age estimation from images of otoliths represents precisely such a task.
 InceptionV3 (Szegedy et al., 2015) was modified to predict the age of Greenland halibut (Reinhardtius hippoglossoides) from otolith images (Moen et al., 2018), and a modified InceptionV3 was applied to classify otolith images of red mullet (Mullus barbatus) (Politikos et al., 2021).
-While some state-of-the-art CNNs grew in model size, a recent CNN architecture called EfficientNet (Tan and Le, 2019) demonstrated that increased performance could be achieved with smaller model sizes (number of parameters) using a compound scaling method for network depth, width and image size, resulting in a family of seven different models with different sizes.
+While some state-of-the-art CNNs have increased in model size (i.e. number of model parameters) over time, a recent CNN architecture called EfficientNet (Tan and Le, 2019) demonstrated that increased performance could be achieved with smaller model sizes using a compound scaling method for network depth, width and image size, resulting in a family of seven different models with different sizes.
 This network has been successfully applied with transfer learning to analyse images of salmon scales (Vabø et al., 2021).
-Recently a successor to the EfficientNet architecture, EfficientNetV2 (Mingxing Tan and, 2021), has been made available.
+Recently, a successor to the EfficientNet architecture, EfficientNetV2 (Mingxing Tan and, 2021), has also been made available.

-The objective of this study is to develop a deep learning framework for automating the age estimation of Atlantic cod based on images of broken otoliths taken with constant illumination and three different exposures.
-We tested EfficientNetV1 and EfficientNetV2 architectures using a range of model sizes from each family, and we compared the performance of the different models, including as ensembles.
-We aim to provide best practices and strategies for developing CNN frameworks for the predictions of the age of fish based on otoliths.
-We further anticipate that this can serve as a baseline for the future development and operationalization of CNN models and the inclusion of ML-based otolith age interpretations in the biological data collection routines.
+The main objective of this study was to develop a deep learning framework for automating the age estimation of Atlantic cod based on images of broken otoliths taken with constant illumination and three different exposures.
+We tested EfficientNetV1 and EfficientNetV2 architectures using a range of model sizes from each family, and we compared the performance of individual models and ensemble model runs.
+We also provide best practices and strategies for developing CNN frameworks for fish age predictions based on the images of otoliths.
+We further anticipate that this can serve as a baseline for the future development and operationalization of CNN models and the inclusion of ML-based otolith age interpretations during research expeditions and stock assessment surveys.

 2 Method and materials